 The interference tube generally has an open top and cleverly positioned acoustic slots along its length.

 An open-top allows direct on-axis sounds to pass through the tube to the diaphragm with no extra impedance.

-The slots on the sides of the interference tube act to cancel out sounds entering from various side angles. by combining them out-of-phase.
+The slots on the sides of the interference tube cancel out sounds entering from various side angles.
+By combining them out-of-phase.
 Different slots are often responsible for different sound frequencies.

 So with an interference tube, manufacturers effectively increase the directionality of the already narrow supercardioid and hypercardioid polar patterns.
 This yields the extreme directionality of the microphones we call “shotguns.”

 Shotgun mics are often considered specialty mics.
 They excel in certain situations and are not even considered in most others.
 Let's discuss when to use them and when not to use them: